matt-primrose/rpstester/README.md

 # rpstester
 A scale tester for testing RPS at scale

-RPSTester emulates the client side communication between PPC and RPS.
+RPSTester emulates the client side communication between RCS and RPS.

 Test Case Configuration File Details:
 ```